cyanchicken1/HackOHI-O/README.md

 This app as it stands right now is just a foundation.
 Our vision for the future includes:

+- FIXES: Handle when route cannot be found better than displaying the error message in the search drawer

+- Add support for some buildings outside campus (especially those along the East Residential line) and campus landmarks not in buildings.json (Lincoln Tower Park, The Oval, etc.)

+- Smarter search: Search through typos

 - Algorithm Updates: Update algorithm to check if riding multiple buses may be more efficient and add that to the route, allow user to set multiple stops.

 - Use a maps API to get directions for each step